CAPE FEAR TALENT SURVEY REVEAL

 RTI International conducted the survey and will be presenting the data, free to attendees, on September 1.
 A full report of the survey will also be accessible on our website following the event.

 - Understand both short and long-term hiring needs

 - Inform training and education providers of the needs of the current workforce

-- Providing current workforce information for policy makers in workforce, education, and economic development
+- Provide workforce information for policy makers

-- Developing an effective cradle-to-career talent pipeline
+- Develop an effective cradle-to-career talent pipeline

-To help spread the word about the survey and encourage businesses to participate, the Wilmington Chamber of Commerce and Cape Fear Collective are partnering with the Cape Fear Workforce Development Board, Brunswick Business & Industry Development, Columbus Chamber of Commerce & Tourism, Greater Wilmington Business Journal, Greater Wilmington Chamber of Commerce, Network for Entrepreneurs in Wilmington (NEW), North Brunswick Chamber of Commerce, Wilmington Business Development, New Hanover Regional Medical Center, Live Oak Bank, nCino, Duke Energy, Cape Fear Collective, District C, North Carolina Business Committee for Education, The Honor Foundation, Brunswick Community College, Cape Fear Community College, Columbus County Schools, New Hanover County Schools, University of North Carolina at Wilmington.
+Cape Fear Collective and the Wilmington Chamber were pleased to partner with many regional organizations.
+These partners included, but were not limited to, the Cape Fear Workforce Development Board, Brunswick Business & Industry Development, Columbus Chamber of Commerce & Tourism, Greater Wilmington Business Journal, Network for Entrepreneurs in Wilmington (NEW), North Brunswick Chamber of Commerce, Wilmington Business Development, New Hanover Regional Medical Center, Live Oak Bank, nCino, Duke Energy, District C, North Carolina Business Committee for Education, The Honor Foundation, Brunswick Community College, Cape Fear Community College, Columbus County Schools, New Hanover County Schools, and University of North Carolina at Wilmington among others.

 MyFutureNC Partnership and ‘Cradle to Career’ Data Collection